 Forthcoming titles include:

-- Theology and Human Nature: a collection of essays on religion and human nature by a variety of world-renowned scholars, including Nicholas Wolterstorff of Yale University.
+- The Theology of Human Nature in Christian Philosophical Perspective: a collection of essays on religion and human nature by a variety of world-renowned scholars, including Nicholas Wolterstorff.

 - Religious Authority and the Arts:Literary, Political, and Theological Perspectives on Freedom of Expression authored by Professor Liam Gearon of the University of Oxford

 - Essays on Moral Theology by Germain Grisez and Peter Ryan

 A number of other works are currently under review or contract with the series.